Where to Stay Near Camp Nou for a Barcelona Match

 Catalonia Barcelona Plaza

 One of the first photos of young Messi in Barcelona was taken at this very hotel.
 If you look closely, you can see Plaça Espanya in the background.
-Some time ago I visited the room where the 13-year-old Argentine stayed with his family after arriving in Barcelona, to recreate the legendary photo.
+Some time ago, I visited the room where the 13-year-old Argentine stayed with his family after arriving in Barcelona, to recreate the legendary photo.

 The room number is 546 and there’s no mention of Leo anywhere inside.
-Apparently the hotel owners wanted to turn it into a special suite but couldn’t agree on the money details.
+Apparently, the hotel owners wanted to turn it into a special suite but couldn’t agree on the money details.
 Perhaps that’s for the better, since you can now book it without any extra charge – just request the specific room.
 Remember to book well in advance as it’s a very popular place!

 Additional perks of the hotel include excellent breakfasts, a rooftop view of Montjuïc, and outstanding connections to the entire city, Camp Nou, and the airport.